DANC - Dance

 DANC 368.
 Collaborative Community Project (1).

 Cross-listed as THEA 368.
 Provides an applied, collaborative learning experience in performing arts through interdisciplinary projects and experiential learning.
 Students explore personal, community and societal transformation through self-reflection, creative response and community collaborative projects.
 This engaged learning course focuses on how the performing arts can impact change in communities and be an agent for empowerment and change.
 This course is for BFA and BA in the performing arts candidates in their third year of study.
-Course includes diversity content.
 Prerequisite(s): junior standing.

 DANC 370.
 Professional Practices for the Performing Arts (2).